Hen with chick on her back with other chicks around her, amongst plants

 Hen and chicks in nesting box

-I now think that chickens have distinct “"chickenalities,” are much more complex and social than I realized, and are, in some ways, very smart.
+I'm now sure that chickens have distinct “"chickenalities,” are much more complex and social than I realized, and are, in some ways, very smart.

 It was broody hens who first began to open my eyes.
 And then the more I watched broody hens, the more I began to see chicken smarts everywhere I looked in the flock.

-A broody hen is one who feels its time settle down on a nest full of eggs and incubate them.
+A broody hen is one whose body clock is telling her that it's time settle down on a nest full of eggs and incubate them.
 (You probably knew that already, but just in case you didn’t.)

-Broody hens are also sometimes called “clucky,” because when they get off the nest to go for a drink, a snack, or a dust bath, they cluck as they walk – a special, gentle, metronomic clucking that’s timed with the hen’s walk.
+Broody hens are also also called “clucky” hens, because when they get off the nest to go for a drink, a snack, or a dust bath, they cluck as they walk – a special, gentle, metronomic clucking that’s timed with the hen’s walk.
 When she walks slowly, she clucks slowly.
 If something makes her hurry, the clucks speed up.

-The hen also clucks, softly and gently, as she returns to the nest and re-settles herself over her eggs.
+When the chicks are hatched, they’ll follow their mother, and find her if they’ve lost her, by listening for her clucking.
+So the hen clucks when she walks and she also clucks, softly and gently, as she returns to the nest and re-settles herself over her eggs.
 Why does she do that?

-I imagine that once they reach a certain stage of development, the chicks inside the eggs can hear the mother.
-Maybe they’re already imprinting on her voice, memorizing that particular voice out of many in the flock.
+I assume that once they reach a certain stage of development, the chicks inside the eggs can hear the mother.
+Probably, they’re already imprinting her voice in their memories, that one particular voice out of many in the flock.

 Hen with chick peeping out

-So, the hen creeps ever-so carefully back over the eggs, without breaking any.
+So, after a drink, a dust bath, and a quick scratch for something to eat, the broody hen creeps ever-so carefully back over the eggs without breaking any.
 She hitches the skin of her breast forward, lodging its soft folds over the eggs, shivering her fluffy lower feathers down around them and bringing them into direct contact with the special patch of warm, bare skin that’s just for warming eggs and chicks.
-(Hens that are not broody don’t have this bare patch.)

 There she sits, still and patient, with only brief sojourns for food, water, and toilet breaks.
 While she incubates them, the hen keeps her eggs rotating and turning, so they are all evenly warmed.